DigitalLibraryofTennessee/dltn_docs_generator/docs/style/tutorials/xsl_tutorial.rst

 ---------------------

 Our stylesheet attributes should look similar across the entire repository.
-In addition to declaring any needed namespaces, we define a default namespace that is equal to the format of the processed document (usually MODS).
+In addition to declaring any needed namespaces, we define a default namespace that is equal to the namespace of the output document (usually MODS).
 This makes it so our final documents don't have the mods namespace repeated throughout.

 .. code-block:: xslt